mull-project/mull/docs/command-line/generated/mull-runner-cli-options.rst

 --strict		Enables Strict Mode: all warning messages are treated as fatal errors

 --allow-surviving		Do not treat mutants surviving as an error

+--mutation-score-threshold		If mutation score falls under this threshold, and allow-surviving is not enabled, an error result code is returned

 --no-test-output		Does not capture output from test runs